Today’s Guest: Harlan Cohen, ‘Help Me, Harlan’ syndicated advice columnist, author, The Naked Roommate: For Parents Only

-Rachel is going to college to start her freshman year.
+Charlie is going to college to start his freshman year.

-I joke about being ready to see my daughter head off and mostly that’s true.
-And I know she is more than ready to begin a big new challenge and get out from under Mom and Dad’s thumbs.
+I joke about being ready to see my son head off and mostly that’s true.
+And I know he is more than ready to begin a big new challenge and get out from under Mom and Dad’s thumbs.

 But there is, admittedly, a bit of sadness.